 The Moratorium on Public Service Recruitment applied to the Inspectorate up to 2015.
-It has now been replaced with delegated sanction where staffing demands are met within budgetary constraints.
+The Inspectorate's staffing requirements are met by the Department within budgetary constraints.
 In this context, the Inspectorate is required to manage and prioritise work and to seek efficiencies where they can.